JAMES McCORMACK – biography, conflict of interest, objectives, talk requirements

 Depending on the size of the room and the number of participants, I may require a microphone.
 A WIRELESS lapel microphone is much preferred.

 I am more than happy to provide handouts of my material 2-3 weeks ahead of time.
-They will be posted here.
+They can also be posted here if that helps.
 If they are needed earlier than that I will do my best to accommodate.